LEVAKEKV/playwright-youtube-project-for-test/README.md

 # playwright-youtube-project-for-test

-**This is a Python script for search query on Youtube, get sixth video, like it and subscribe to owner channel.\n** **Installation**:
+**This is a Python script for search query on Youtube, get sixth video, like it and subscribe to owner channel.**

+**Installation**:
   1. Open CMD
   2. Write command